8 Walkthrough 2: Approaching gradebook data from a data science perspective

 Abstract

 This chapter explores cleaning, tidying, visualizing, and modeling classroom gradebook data.
-Data scientists in education can work with a variety of data sources, including learning management systems (LMS) or other student platforms.
-Using gradebook data, this chapter explores how to develop hypotheses about relationships between student work and formative assessments.
-It walks through how to run correlations and linear regressions in R. The chapter also explains the importance of responsibly reporting analysis results to inform decision making.
+Data scientists in education work with a variety of data sources, including learning management systems (LMS).
+Using gradebook data, this chapter explores developing hypotheses about relationships between student work and formative assessments.
+It walks through running correlations and linear regressions in R. The chapter explains the importance of responsibly reporting analysis results to inform decision making.
 Data science techniques in this chapter include reading data from Excel, cleaning data, creating new variables, visualizing data, checking model assumptions, and reviewing results.

 8.3 Vocabulary